-Cable Providers by ZIP
+Providers by ZIP

 Many people also assume that because their friend or relative right across town has a certain cable provider, they will be able to order the same service.
 It's not quite that simple, due to the way cable companies unofficially divide up geographical territories.

-Many people also assume that because their friend or relative right across town has a certain cable provider, they will be able to order the same service.
-It's not quite that simple, due to the way cable companies unofficially divide up geographical territories.
 As the Center for Public Integrity illustrates, one company's coverage may bob and weave in and out between the service areas of another.
 This fact alone makes searching for local cable companies using your ZIP code one of the fastest and most efficient ways to find service.

-Types of Cable TV Providers by ZIP Code: Cable
+Cable TV Providers

 Judging by recent numbers published by Forbes, cable is still king.
-This pay TV method accounts for about 60% of all American households that subscribe to a television service.
+This pay TV method accounts for about 60% of all American households that subscribe to a cable TV service.
 When you search for cable providers by ZIP code you're likely to find one of the following companies in your results:

 - Cox Cable TV - Cox Communications operates in 19 states and offers cable TV plans ranging from $27 for local channels to $152 for the top tier.
 These are one-year promotional rates, so check with Cox Cable to see how much your bill will increase after that first year.

-It's worth noting that with Charter's purchase of Time Warner Cable and Bright House Networks, the company is now the second-largest cable provider in the U.S. At the time of this writing, both of the acquired companies are being operated under their previous names and websites.
-Charter has, however, unified all of the cable and internet offerings under its Spectrum brand, and is expected to give the companies its name as well.
+It's worth noting that with Charter's purchase of Time Warner Spectrum and Bright House Networks, the company is now the second-largest cable provider in the U.S. At the time of this writing, both of the acquired companies are being operated under their previous names and websites.
+Charter has, however, unified all of the cable and internet connection offerings under its Spectrum brand, and is expected to give the companies its name as well.
 Charter's total coverage as a result of the merger is 41 states.

-Satellite cable provides a great pay-TV choice to those who might not find cable or fiber options when searching cable providers by ZIP code.
+Satellite cable provides a great pay-TV choice to those who might not find cable or fiber-optic options when searching cable providers by ZIP code.
 It's affordable and gives you all of your favorite channels as well as DVR functionality.

 Fiber optic television is gradually spreading across the country, increasing its competition with local cable companies.
 The slim glass or plastic threads that carry the TV signal deliver a picture that's even more crystal clear than high-definition cable television.

 - Verizon FiOS TV: Verizon has brought its fiber TV services to nearly 20 states, most throughout the mid-Atlantic region, plus California, Oregon, and Florida.
 Verizon FiOS TV packages range in price from $65 to $90 per month, including a customizable plan similar to Dish Network's Flex Pack.
-The top tier, Ultimate HD, gives you an astounding 425+ channels.
+The top tier package, Ultimate HD, gives you an astounding 425+ channels.

 AT&T does use fiber in much of its infrastructure, however, it is not a 100% fiber network.
 AT&T uses what's known as FTTN - or fiber to the node.
 This means that the connection from the street to your house is typically made up of coaxial cable.
 Verizon and Google use FTTP, or fiber to the premises, which brings the fiber cabling all the way up to your residence.
 You are, however, much more likely to find AT&T in your list of available providers when you search for local cable services by ZIP code.